opengeos/aws-open-data-geo/README.md

 ## Introduction

-The [AWS Open Data Program](https://registry.opendata.aws/) hosts a lot of publicly available geospatial datasets.
+The [AWS Open Data](https://registry.opendata.aws/) program hosts a lot of publicly available geospatial datasets.
 This repo compiles the list of all geospatial datasets on AWS as a CSV file and as a JSON file, making it easier to find and use them programmatically.
 The list is updated daily.

 A complete list of AWS open datasets as individual YAML files is available [here](https://github.com/awslabs/open-data-registry).